Felisias/Road_Surface_Defect_Analysis/README.md

 * **Data Processing:** Python, Pandas, NumPy

 ## Practical Impact & Future Plans
-The project has been successfully presented to the **Youth Minister of Transport of the Samara Region** and received positive evaluations from major logistics operators like "Samara Avtogaz" [cite: 1, 2].
-It is designed to be fully integrated into the "Smart City" concept to support the national "Safe Quality Roads" initiative [cite: 1, 2].
+The project has been successfully presented to the **Youth Minister of Transport of the Samara Region** and received positive evaluations from major logistics operators like "Samara Avtogaz.
+It is designed to be fully integrated into the "Smart City" concept to support the national "Safe Quality Roads" initiative.

 ---
-*Designed and developed by Nikita Kutsyba.*